Ads

 Large indentations in metal, which are necessary to start a twist drill, are made with a center punch.
 It should never be struck with enough force to dimple the material around the indentation or to cause the metal to protrude through the other side of the sheet.
 A center punch has a heavier body than a prick punch and is ground to a point with an angle of about 60°.

 The drive punch, which is often called a tapered punch, is used for driving out damaged rivets, pins, and bolts that sometimes bind in holes.
-The drive punch is therefore made with a flat face instead of a point.
+Therefore, the drive punch is made with a flat face instead of a point.
 The size of the punch is determined by the width of the face, which is usually 1⁄8 inch to 1⁄4 inch.

 Pin punches, often called drift punches, are similar to drive punches and are used for the same purposes.
 The difference between the two is that the sides of a drive punch taper all the way to the face while the pin punch has a straight shank.
 Pin punches are sized by the diameter of the face, in thirty-seconds of an inch, and range from 1⁄16 to 3⁄8 inch in diameter.